percolate/crostini/README.md

 1. Navigate to the app details by clicking on the app in the "App registration" page
 1. Click the "Show app secret" button to view the secret
-1. Start the app back up with the `APP_SECRET` environment variable set to the value shown, and the `APP_AUDIENCE` variable set to the `ngrok` domain provided in the previous section, an example of this command:
+1. Start the app back up with the `APP_SECRET` environment variable set to the value shown, an example of this command:
 ```
 APP_SECRET=c12de0430670c1e251e0502aa3afb385374df5337bdd20b27b0e77fc702c9b1a \
-APP_SECRET=5406e8ce.ngrok.io \
 npm start
 ```
 1. Navigate to a page with a UI component served by the app and verify that the JWT